Introduction

 |---|---|

-Thus from this judgement we can conclude that biological age is the sole determinative criterion for invoking protections under the POCSO framework.
+Thus from this judgement we can conclude that biological age is the sole determinative criterion for invoking protections under the POCSO framework

+the procedural safeguards under Section 33(2) of the Protection of Children from Sexual Offences Act, 2012 (POCSO Act), are exclusively intended for a “child” as defined under Section 2(d) and cannot be extended to a witness who attains majority during the course of trial.
 Section 33(2) mandates that questions during examination-in-chief, cross-examination, or re-examination be routed through the Special Court only while the witness continues to be a child.
 Once the child crosses the age of 18 years, the protective procedure ceases to apply, and the ordinary rules of criminal trial and evidence law must govern further proceedings.

-“When the reason for a law ceases, the law itself ceases.”
+Here, the Latin legal maxim “CESSANTE RATIONE LEGIS, CESSAT LEX IPSA” comes into play, which says, “when the reason for a law ceases, the law itself ceases.”

-Can Any Statute Go Beyond The Constitution?
+Can Any Statute Go Beyond the Constitution?

-India follows the principle of “RULE OF LAW” which means that law is supreme and no one is above the law and India as a country is governed by the constitution and hence the constitution is the supreme law of the country, every law which is enacted is to be seen that it is not becoming “ultra viers” to the constitution i.e. not going beyond the powers of the constitution or not violating the Constitution in any manner and if a particular law is ultra viers in nature it is should become void.
+India follows the principle of “Rule Of Law” which means that law is supreme and no one is above the law and India as a country is governed by the constitution and hence the constitution is the supreme law of the country, every law which is enacted is to be seen that it is not becoming “ultra viers” to the constitution i.e. not going beyond the powers of the constitution or not violating the Constitution in any manner and if a particular law is ultra viers in nature it is should become void.

-Article 21 – Fair Trial And Cross-Examination
+Article 21 – Fair Trial Concerns

 Art 21- extending section 33(2) post majority hinders fair cross-examination by preventing direct questioning from the victim, which gives strategic advantages to the prosecution which violates the Fundamental Right of the accused Article 21, that is right to life and personal liberty which incorporates the right to fair trial.
 The rationale behind this is that the person is no longer a child and is legally considered an adult, with a presumed capacity to withstand the rigours of a court proceeding.